 In the maintenance sector, this is best reflected in the increased availability of mobile maintenance software.
 There are many practical benefits of having access to your maintenance data through a mobile CMMS.

 However, to fully utilize those benefits, you need to incorporate mobile maintenance software into your daily workflow successfully.
 Explaining how to do this will be the focus of this article.

 Before we start dissecting the benefits, we first need to agree on the definition of a mobile maintenance app.

 In the context of this article, having mobile CMMS software means you are using a maintenance solution that you can install on your mobile device as an app.

 The reason for that is simple.
 Even if you could create a fully responsive online solution, and that is a big if, you would still have a problem with navigation.
-People navigate differently using the mouse and keyboard versus using the touchscreen, which means that it is impossible to make one responsive version that would be user-friendly across all devices.
+People navigate differently using the mouse and keyboard versus utilizing the touchscreen, which means that it is impossible to make one responsive version that would be user-friendly across all devices.

 That is why you will often see that the interface and the workflow is a bit different when you open your mobile maintenance app via smartphone, compared to when you are logged in on a desktop computer – as it’s illustrated in the screenshots below.